 - Businesses and government partners that make up each critical infrastructure sector can use the 2015 Sector-Specific Plan for their industry to develop individual paths forward as they address security challenges and build resilience for future generations.

 - Share stories and information about your efforts to support infrastructure security and resilience with your customers, constituents, partners, residents, and employees through newsletters, websites, emails, blog posts, and tweets.

 - Reinforce the role your organization/office plays in infrastructure security and resilience by incorporating references to Critical Infrastructure Security and Resilience Month in speaking engagements and events.

 - Follow @DHSgov on Twitter, and post infrastructure security and resilience efforts, tips, news, and resources on social media using the hashtag #infrastructure.

 - Download a Critical Infrastructure Security and Resilience Month Toolkit to help promote awareness.

-- Download and print the Critical Infrastructure Security & Resilience Month fact sheet for your event, office, or friends.
+- Download and print the Critical Infrastructure Security and Resilience Month fact sheet for your event, office, or friends.